fginocuevas/dot_appoint_backend/README.md

 ## Usage

+### Authorization issues during login

+If you are encountering authorization/token issues during login, please refresh the page or try emptying the cache.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.